Are all bed bug heat treatments created equal?

 Getting bed bugs is becoming more and more common.
 A significant factor in their spread is linked to bed bugs becoming increasingly more resistant to many of the traditional pesticide treatments.
 In addition to that, these traditional methods use harmful chemicals that could be dangerous to you, your family, and even your pets.

-These methods can also leave rooms unsafe to inhabit for days or even weeks and can damage clothes, bedding, furniture and more.
+These methods can also leave rooms unsafe to inhabit for days or even weeks.
+They also can damage clothes, bedding, furniture and more.
 As if bed bugs weren’t bad enough already, right?!

 Why heat treatments work to kill bed bugs